 Verse 41: "And many came to him.
 And they said, "John did no sign, but everything that John said about this man was true."

-We have to remember that when we are speaking God's words, they are His words and according to (Isaiah 55:11) will not return void, but will accomplish their purpose.
+It is important to remember, that when we are speaking God's Words, they are "His Words," and according to Isaiah 55:11, "Will not return void, but will accomplish their purpose."

 Verse 42: "And many believed in him there."

-So the persistence of Jesus the good shepherd paid off, and isn't that a good lesson for us!
+John only says "many believed."
+The persistence of Jesus the Good Shepherd paid off, and isn't that a good lesson for us!

 Gospel of John Bible Study, Main Page